 Scalping involves making a large number of small trades to profit from minute price movements.
 It’s a strategy that requires quick decision-making and a solid understanding of market mechanics.
 I often share my own scalping strategies and the lessons I’ve learned from them in my courses.

-Earning Potential and Career Longevity in Day Trading
+Day Trading Income Potential and Career Longevity

 How Can a Day Trader Earn More Money?